Kepler Documentation

 Most common cause: stale or wrong client secret.
 Click Find existing client to locate the named client and rotate it, then restart your assistant.
 Service-client requests must include both x-kepler-client-id and x-kepler-client-secret.

 Your principal is missing one of the five read scopes.
-The Generate flow always issues all five; if you scoped down manually on the Access tab, return there and tick the boxes.
+The Generate flow always issues all five; if you scoped down manually under Clients & keys below, re-mint with all boxes ticked.

 Per-principal rate limit hit.
 Backoff and retry.
 See mcp-gateway docs for rate limits and logs.